© Greg Ory 2017, Debate: A diagnosis of the state of the Internet, proposing decentralisation and more aesthetical variety.

 Mediocrity measures art in numbers.
 It is a question of group dynamics: The more people see a poorly liked page, the less they are inclined to hit the like button.
 It becomes a vicious circle.
 In a medium of social comparison like Facebook, everyone likes what has the greatest impact.
 They become worshippers of numbers.
 As the newsfeed is bound to swallow new posts, users seeking attention are conditioned to post even more in order to keep at the top of the newsfeed.
 These are posts created under pressure and exposed to an immediacy roller.
 A hate tirade will find more resonance than any elaborate article.
 Lost in parallel worlds, consumers of polemics are not in search of lucidity.
 They want to float together in a wave of hatred, for the thrill of hatred always involves an enthusiasm, a frantic excitement, an addictive joy.
 Moderation does not offer the same thrill.
 Let us be frank then: It is not on a Facebook page that the implicit essence of words will prevail.

-For the classics, in a good writer's text no word is superfluous.
+For the classics, in a good writer’s text no word is superfluous.
 Twitter would seem to be a heaven of lapidary maxims, and it has made a great contribution indeed: It has shown that the limit between the concise and the frivolous is very tenuous.
 A short phrase is not necessarily succinct.
 The modern maxims of Twitter reveal more the precipitation of ideas than the concatenation of what is succinct and sensible.
 Twitter became a contest of rash summary judgements.
 Measured reasoning, however, requires time.
 The truth is far from the agitated mind.
-Where everything invites the user to judge as quickly as possible, the content suffers.
+Everything invites the user to judge as quickly as possible.
 Where it is too easy to write anything, the intensity of hate is not surprising.
 It is easier and more exciting to hate than to understand.

 This is what has become of the Internet.